 Both my kids went to the Oaks.
 Our youngest just graduated in 2011 and they both flourished there.
 They were encouraged to become not just passionate students but caring responsible members of the community.
 The teacher are fantastic and committed.
 The sixth grader teachers in particular are incredible.

 Oaks, The is a private elementary school in Los Angeles.
 The principal of Oaks, The is Dr. Mary Fauvre.
-150 students go to Oaks, The and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Asian.
-The ratio of students to teachers at Oaks, The is 16:1.
+150 children attend Oaks, The and identify as White, non-Hispanic; Black, non-Hispanic; and Asian.
+The student to teacher ratio at Oaks, The is 16:1.
 Los Feliz Charter School for the Arts is one of the nearest elementary schools.

 - Computer arts